creationyun/TransferTimetable/README.md

-# TransferTimetable 0.7.3
+# TransferTimetable 0.8

 The program compares the timetables of two stations to derive a transit timetable.

 ## How To Run

-This program is written in Python 3.x, so you need to install it.
+This program is written in Python 3.x, so you need to install Anaconda or Python.
 (Virtual environment recommended)

 ```shell
 $ pip install -r requirements.txt